Pickzen/demo-sdk-react-advanced/README.md

 ## Configuration

 By default it will load a demo Assistant.
-To use your own Assistant, set its code in the `App.js` file:
+To use your own Assistant, set its code in the `index.html` file:

 ```
-const cfg = {
+window.pickzen={
-    code:'SH1FfJSgN8H'
+    code:'SH1FfJSgN8H',
 };
 ```